hasibzunair/learn-docker/examples/image_classification_model_serve/frontend/README.md

 # run container
 docker run -p 7860:7860 --add-host host.docker.internal:host-gateway --name frnt-serve frontend_serving
 ```
+Now, the app is live in `http://0.0.0.0:7860`.
+Drop your images to make a prediction, or simply use the examples!

 #### Test image from Docker Hub
 ```